-Other: Schools have flexibility to impose punishments such as revoking certain privileges, or having a student do extra schoolwork, perform a service for the school or community, or apologize to persons affected by the misconduct.
+Other: Schools have flexibility to impose punishments such as revoking library, bus, computer, or sports privileges, or having a student do extra schoolwork, pay for lost or damaged property, or apologize to persons affected by the misconduct.

 5. What is the lasting impact of the discipline?